sagar4884/plex-guide/docs/android-mobile-devices.md

 # <span style="color:orange">Android Mobile Devices</span>

-<span style="color:orange">Follow the steps below in order to change the Plex video quality settings on an Android Mobile device.
-From the home screen hit the "hamburger menu" button in the upper left hand corner.</span>
+Follow the steps below in order to change the Plex video quality settings on an Android Mobile device.
+From the home screen hit the "hamburger menu" button in the upper left hand corner.

 ![image](https://mediaclients.wiki/client%20screen%20shots/android_mobile/android0.png)